 (See also Overview of Anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more .)

-Sickle cell disease affects blacks almost exclusively.
-About 10% of blacks in the United States have one copy of the gene for sickle cell disease (that is, they have sickle cell trait).
+Sickle cell disease affects people with African or Black American ancestry almost exclusively.
+About 10% of people with such ancestry in the United States have one copy of the gene for sickle cell disease (that is, they have sickle cell trait).
 People who have sickle cell trait do not develop sickle cell disease, but they do have increased risks of some complications such as blood in their urine.
-About 0.3% of blacks have two copies of the gene.
+About 0.3% of people with African or Black American ancestry have two copies of the gene.
 These people develop the disease.